Janguis/Tabletop_Game_Recommendation/README.md

 This folder contains all the code used in the project.
 The functional code is in .ipynb format and can be accessed using Jupiter Notebook, it also contains a contents file which details the order and function of each code file.

 ### Data
 This folder contains all the data used in the project.
 The raw data is extracted from Board Game Geek website, in the form of a downloadable .csv file and from their public server which was accessed through an API.
 There is also a file describing the metadata for each of the stored .csv files.

+## How to use
-Each code processes a data input into a data output, meaning each stage can be updated and run indiviudally.
+There are separate code files, each performing a stage of the project, which can be run in Jupiter Notebook.
+Each code file imports a specific .csv file (which could be created from a previous stage) and can be updated and run indiviudally.
 The order refers to the order I performed each stage of the project and can be followed if new data from BGG is utilised.
 A breakdown of the required data input and code output is below:

 | Order | Data Input (.csv)  | Code file (.ipynb)  | Data Output (.csv) |